finance calculator

 When to use it

-• Estimating take-home from a vacation payout when leaving a job.
+• Estimating take‑home pay from a vacation or PTO payout when changing jobs, being laid off, or retiring.

 Tips & cautions